CreativeMornings

-CreativeMornings is a free monthly breakfast lecture series designed for creative communities.
+CreativeMornings, or Creative Mornings, is a free monthly breakfast lecture series and design salon designed for creative communities.
 In 2008, Tina Roth-Eisenberg founded the lecture series in Brooklyn, New York as an ongoing, accessible event for New York's creative community.
-The concept was simple: breakfast and a short talk one Friday morning a month.
-Every event would be free of charge and open to anyone.
+The series is based on the concept: "breakfast and a short talk one Friday morning a month.
+Every event would be free of charge and open to anyone."

 Lecturers include professional creators, designers, photographers and illustrators.
-CreativeMornings hosts events in 207 cities worldwide in 65 countries.
+As of 2025, CreativeMornings hosts events in 238 cities (chapters) worldwide in over 65 countries.
 Their events are run by approximately 1,500 volunteer organizers.

 History

-In 2008, Tina Roth-Eisenberg founded CreativeMornings in Brooklyn, New York.
+Tina Roth-Eisenberg delivered a talk at a 99U conference in New York City talking about inviting creative professionals to a weekly gathering to start building "the community [she] wished existed when [she] moved to New York and didn't know a soul."
+In 2008, Tina founded CreativeMornings in Brooklyn, New York.
 It was founded to facilitate creative communities and provide a space for people to share and discuss their work.

+CreativeMornings has since grown out to other cities around the world.
 The lecture series expanded to Zurich, Switzerland and Los Angeles, California in 2010.
 In February 2011, San Francisco established a CreativeMornings chapter.
 That July, the lecture series expanded to the United Kingdom.
 CreativeMornings partnered with John Maeda, President of the Rhode Island School of Design and its STEM to STEAM initiative to host a series of unified events in May 2012.
 Louisville, Kentucky established a CreativeMornings chapter that December.
 It was the 101st city to join the organization.

+In 2024 at the annual Adobe MAX conference, it was announced that Adobe became a global partner with CreativeMornings.

+Manifesto

+Every event includes a guest reading of the manifesto: